 Organisations in metropolitan Melbourne obtain:

-- 22% from other Government funding (including other State Government departments and Federal Government)
+- 21% from other Government funding (including Commonwealth, other State and local Government)

 Sources of Income